Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part3_applications/19_ai_guided.typ

 Widening operators ($widen$) are necessary for termination but often lose too much information.
 A "Widening Oracle" (trained ML model) can look at the iteration history and the code structure to suggest:
 - *When* to widen (maybe wait 3 more iterations).
-- *How* to widen (e.g., "widen to the next constant appearing in the code").
+- *How* to widen (e.g., "widen to the MTU size 1500" instead of infinity).

 The soundness is preserved because the Abstract Interpreter still performs the widening and subsequent verification; the AI only guides the *strategy*.